World Youth Congress

+For the movement in the 1930s, the First World Youth Congress in 1936, and the Second World Youth Congress in 1938, see World Youth Congress Movement.

 The World Youth Congress is an international event hosted in a multitude of countries since its beginning in 1999.
 It is for young leaders to come together and discuss world issues.
 At the first World Youth Congress, which was held in Hawaii in 1999, about 1000 local and international delegates from nearly 180 countries attended.